 With the appearance of Jonathan Del Mar’s new benchmark edition for Bärenreiter, we have less of an excuse than ever when it comes to understanding and interpreting the master’s intentions.

-This magnificent resource is surely not only a new landmark in Beethoven scholarship, but for pianists its issue is the publishing event of the decade.
+This magnificent resource is not only a new landmark in Beethoven scholarship: for pianists its issue is the publishing event of the decade.

 All products featured on Pianodao are independently selected by Andrew Eales.

 However, when you buy something through the site’s retail links, Pianodao may earn a small commission, without affecting the price you pay.

 PIANODAO includes more than 600 articles and reviews,

 which are free for everyone, everywhere to access and read.